haraldmayer/escvienna2026.com/README.md

 ## TODO

 - Submit to Google index
 - Add no-cookie web analytics
+- build links (eg reddits about ESC but also about chatGPT hacks)
+- add additional languages